doemser/ai-data-generata/README.md

 # AI Data Generata

+This app allows users to generate JSON data based on input prompt using OpenAI's GPT-3 language model.

 ![Data Generata](/public/assets/data-generata_.png)

-This app allows users to generate JSON data based on input prompt using OpenAI's GPT-3 language model and display the generated output in a syntax-highlighted code block, with the ability to add custom data keys.
+The app is designed to use the OpenAI API to generate answers to prompts provided by the user.
+It utilizes the "openai" package to interface with the API, and requires an API key to be set as an environment variable named "OPENAI_API_KEY".

+---

 ## Getting Started

-### Add your API key
+### Add your OpenAI API key

 Create an account at https://platform.openai.com/signup and obtain your API key.